kochelmonster/articles/cleancode/article.md

 | Table CornerArea | 0.626 | 8.56x |
 | Table CornerArea4 | 0.332 | 16.13x |

-So on my system the best optimized version is "only" 16 times faster than the clean code version.
-(Compared to the unrolled clean code version it is "only" 6.5 times faster.)
+The results show the best optimized version achieving 16x improvement over baseline clean code—or 6.5x compared to unrolled clean code.
+While significant, this falls short of Muratori's claimed 25x speedup.

-Thus is not surprising: all the optimizations using processor-specific features:
+More importantly, these optimizations exploit processor-specific features:

 - Loop unrolling enables pipelining
-- switch-case code leverages branch prediction
+- Switch-case code leverages branch prediction
-- table-driven code exploits cache optimization
+- Table-driven code exploits cache optimization

-The speed advantage is only visible on processors that support these techniques.
-While most modern processors support these optimizations, future processor generations could make them obsolete—or even favor different techniques, such as indirections.
-In that case, highly optimized code may become a liability, running slower than clean code.
+These advantages only materialize on processors supporting specific optimization techniques.
+While most modern processors include these features, future architectures might render them obsolete—or even favor different approaches like optimized indirection.
+Today's micro-optimizations could become tomorrow's performance bottlenecks.

-On older or simpler cpus the optimizations can even be counterproductive: For example I once achieved a 150% speedup on a small PIC microcontroller by replacing a switch-case with a function pointer array.
+The platform dependency runs deeper than architecture evolution.
+On resource-constrained processors, these optimizations can backfire: I once achieved 150% speedup on a PIC microcontroller by replacing switch statements with function pointer arrays—the exact opposite of Muratori's recommendation.

-Casey Muratori makes a striking claim:
+Muratori makes a particularly striking analogy:

 > *To put that in hardware terms, it would be like taking an iPhone 14 Pro Max and reducing it to an iPhone 11 Pro Max.
 It's three or four years of hardware evolution erased because somebody said to use polymorphism instead of switch statements.*

-On one side it is a kind of circular reasoning: The optimization he uses only work on the modern hardware.
-On the other side if this were a valid argument, we would have to immediately ban all scripting languages, since they would likely turn an iPhone 14 into an iPhone 3.
-Consequently we should also have to throw out all compilers: only with assembler you can fully exploit the processor's performance.
+This argument contains internal contradictions.
+The optimizations he advocates only work effectively on modern hardware—the very hardware he claims is being "erased."
+Furthermore, if we accepted this logic consistently, we'd need to ban all interpreted languages (which would regress an iPhone 14 to iPhone 3 performance) and abandon high-level languages entirely in favor of hand-optimized assembly.

+### The Broader Performance Picture

-Beyond hardware-specific tricks, it's important to recognize the role of compilers and language advances.
-Modern compilers are increasingly capable of optimizing away many performance bottlenecks that previously required manual intervention.
-Techniques such as inlining, dead code elimination, and profile-guided optimization can often match or exceed the performance of hand-optimized code.
-Relying on manual micro-optimizations may result in code that is less portable and less likely to benefit from future compiler improvements.
+Modern compilers increasingly eliminate performance gaps that once required manual intervention.
+Advanced optimization techniques—inlining, dead code elimination, profile-guided optimization—often match or exceed hand-tuned code while maintaining portability and forward compatibility.

-Moreover, real-world bottlenecks are often elsewhere.
-In many practical applications, the true performance bottlenecks are not in the computational code itself, but in I/O, networking, or external dependencies.
-Optimizing shape area calculations may have negligible impact compared to database or network latency.
-Focusing optimization efforts on the wrong part of the system can lead to wasted effort and minimal real-world gains.
+Real-world performance bottlenecks rarely lie in computational hotpaths like shape calculations.
+Database queries, network latency, and I/O operations typically dominate performance profiles.
+Optimizing the wrong component—no matter how elegantly—delivers negligible user-visible improvements.

-Algorithmic improvements also tend to yield much larger performance gains than micro-optimizations.
-Switching from an O(n²) to an O(n log n) algorithm, for example, can dwarf any gains from low-level code tweaks.
-Highly optimized, hardware-specific code may not be portable to other platforms or future hardware generations.
-What is fast on one processor may be slow or even counterproductive on another.
-Clean, portable code is more likely to benefit from advances in hardware and compiler technology without requiring major rewrites.
+Algorithmic improvements consistently outweigh micro-optimizations.
+Converting an O(n²) algorithm to O(n log n) dwarfs any low-level tweaking benefits.
+Moreover, clean, portable code positions itself to benefit from future compiler advances and hardware evolution without requiring architectural rewrites.

-## Part 5: Optimized Clean Code – Clean Principles Meet High Performance
+## Part 5: Optimized Clean Code – The Best of Both Worlds

-This part shows how we keep a clean, object‑oriented public model while moving the hot arithmetic into a data‑oriented, SIMD‑friendly layer.
-We separate three concerns:

-1. collecting invariant scalar data,
-2. precomputing per‑shape factors once, and
-3. performing wide aggregation using vector instructions.

-Only step 3 is hardware‑specific; steps 1 and 2 remain clean and object oriented.
+This section demonstrates how to preserve clean, object-oriented interfaces while achieving exceptional performance through strategic optimization.
+The approach separates three distinct concerns:

+1. **Data Collection**: Maintaining clean object-oriented interfaces for domain logic
+2. **Precomputation**: Extracting and caching invariant data once per shape
+3. **Vectorized Aggregation**: Performing bulk calculations using SIMD instructions

+Crucially, only the final step involves hardware-specific optimizations—the domain model and data collection remain clean, maintainable, and extensible.

-### 5.1 Collectors: A Thin Adaptation Layer
+### 5.1 Collectors: Bridging Clean Code and Performance

-The collectors decouple the object interface ( `shape_base` ) from the optimized aggregation.
-They extract exactly what the hot loops need:
+The collector pattern creates a thin adaptation layer between the clean object interface and optimized computation.
+These classes extract precisely what the performance-critical loops require:

-* `AreaCollector`: stores raw areas in a contiguous `std::vector<float>`.
+* `AreaCollector`: stores raw areas in a contiguous `std::vector<float>`

-* `CornerCollector`: stores areas plus a precomputed weight `1/(1+corner_count)` so the expensive division and virtual calls are paid once per shape, not inside the SIMD loop.
+* `CornerCollector`: stores areas plus precomputed weight `1/(1+corner_count)`, paying the expensive division and virtual call costs once per shape rather than inside the SIMD loop

 ```cpp
 class AreaCollector {